HakunaMatata1999/price_history_app/README.md

 # price_history_app
-<p>A Python application used export equity trade history into a CSV file.</p>
+<p>A Python application used to export equity, ETF and Mutual Fund trade history into a CSV file.</p>

 <h2>Installation instructions:</h2>